Supply chain service levels

 Cycle service level

-The cycle service level is used in many applications, especially for setting safety stock levels, and is easy to calculate.
+Many applications use the cycle service level in many applications, especially for setting safety stock levels, and it is easy to calculate.
 Equations such as Z×σ(demand) ×√LT and its derivations use cycle service level.

 Cycle service levels are not comparable between items with different order cycle lengths.
 If you order an item daily, then a cycle service level of 99% means on average you will be out of stock once every 100 days.
 If you order an item every 12 months, then the same 99% cycle service level would mean you are out of stock only once every 100 years!